 |Location:||Institut de France – Fondation Simone et Cino del Duca 10 Rue Alfred de Vigny, 75008 Paris, France|

 Turn Ideas into Action: Growth, Convergence and Cooperation in Southeastern Europe require Forward-Looking Investment in Junior Scientists and in Higher Education, Research and Development.

-The 3rd Joint Science Conference of the Western Balkans Process was organised jointly by the Académie des sciences – Institut de France and the German National Academy of Sciences Leopoldina, with the kind support of the Embassies of Germany and Italy in Paris and of the PERFORM Platform (funded by the Swiss Agency for Development and Cooperation).
+The 3rd Joint Science Conference of the Berlin Process Western Balkans was organised jointly by the Académie des sciences – Institut de France and the German National Academy of Sciences Leopoldina, with the kind support of the Embassies of Germany and Italy in Paris and of the PERFORM Platform (funded by the Swiss Agency for Development and Cooperation).

 Building on the work of the past three years, the conference focused on two topics: